Sumnayak-Dev007/Python-Basics/README.md

 # This is my Local Repo
 <br>
-This game highlights the randint() function of random module of python
+This game highlights the random module of python
 <br>